February 4, 1944 -

 a personalized brick to be placed on the Battleship's

-donation of $100.
-You can also order a replica brick for
+adonation of $100.
+You can also order a

 battleshipnewjersey.org.